ManthanUgemuge/Gradient-Generator/README.md

 ## About The Project
 A Simple Website that generates Gradient on users input of Colors.
-- Two different input taking is given.
+- Two different input slider are given.

 ## Tech Stacks Used